-Nasdaq, S&P hit record highs as tech, health stocks rise
+US STOCKS-Nasdaq, S&P hit record highs as tech, health stocks rise

 Analysts estimate an 8.5 percent rise in second-quarter earnings and a 4.7 percent increase in revenue for the S&P 500 companies from a year earlier, according to Thomson Reuters I/B/E/S.

-TMobile (TMUS.O), Qualcomm (QCOM.O) and American Express (AXP.N) are among the companies that will report results after the bell.
+TMobile, Qualcomm and American Express are among the companies that will report results after the bell.

-United Continental Holdings (UAL.N) was down 3.7 percent, a day after the airline's quarterly results beat expectation but costs rose.
+United Continental Holdings was down 3.7 percent, a day after the airline's quarterly results beat expectation but costs rose.

-Morgan Stanley (MS.N) rose 3.6 percent after the Wall Street bank reported better-than-expected profit and bond trading revenue declines that were modest compared with arch-rival Goldman Sachs' (GS.N).
+Morgan Stanley rose 3.6 percent after the Wall Street bank reported better-than-expected profit and bond trading revenue declines that were modest compared with arch-rival Goldman Sachs'.